esciencecenter-digital-skills/research-software-support/main/masterclass.md

 ### Software in the Research landscape

-1. From all the different initiatives, concepts and organizations discussed in the [Software Landscape module](/modules/softwarelandscape/slides), pick **three** that your chosen piece of software could/should connect to.
+1. From all the different initiatives, concepts and organizations discussed in the [Software Landscape module](/modules/softwarelandscape/slides) or the [Yellow Pages](/main/yellowpages), pick **three** that your chosen piece of software could/should connect to and/or use.

 2. Explain why you chose these three and what makes them valuable for the chosen piece of software.

 ### Software Management Plan

-1. Create a software management plan template which fits your piece of software by using step 2 and 3 from the [Software Assessment exercise](/modules/softwaremanagementplans/softwareassessment) in the software management plan module.
+1. Create a software management plan template which fits your piece of software by using step 2 and 3 from the [Template Building exercise](/modules/softwaremanagementplans/templatebuilding) in the software management plan module.

 2. Fill out your own software management plan template.
 Keep it short and to the point.